-• The plumbing infrastructure is original to the 1965 construction of the property.
+• The plumbing infrastructure is original to the 1965 construction of the property for the main classroom building.
 Although there have been no reported chronic problems to date, the plumbing systems may begin to leak and fail due to the age of the piping.
 A cost allowance for full replacement of the plumbing infrastructure is included.